Greaver77/valkyrie/How-To-Write-A-Controller-For-Valkyrie.md

 # So You Want To Make Your Own Controller

-The first thing you need to understand for creating your own controller, is the method for interfacing that controller with the Valkyrie core software.
+The first thing you need to understand for creating your own controller, is the method for interfacing that controller with the Valkyrie API.
 Valkyrie uses ros_control as a method of exposing interfaces to the user as well as well as for loading and unloading controllers.
 Information on the ros-control architecture can be found [here](https://github.com/ros-controls).

 #Starting Simple

-A good engineer could go through the ros-control documentation and create a control that perfectly integrates itself with the Valkyrie software.
-However, since you to the time to visit this page maybe we can shed some extra lite on how to interface your control with Valkyrie.
-To start, let make a simple controller to control a single joint.

 Each controller must be a class which extends one of two possible base classes contained in the control_interface package.
 The two classes are Controller and ControllerBase.
-I am going to start with extending Contorller as the ControllerBase class gets a little bit more complicated to explain immediately.
+I am going to start with extending Controller as the ControllerBase class gets a little bit more complicated to explain immediately.
 Here is an example header file for a simple controller:

 ```bash
 #ifndef SIMPLE_CONTROLLER_HPP